 This planner, which you can purchase from the Full Focus Planner website, covers three months worth of planning.
 Its undated, so you can start using it at any time.
-Let's take a closer look at each of the features in the planner.

 Full Focus Planner Features